Cassidy-Gasteiger/Cassidy-Gasteiger/README.md

 - 👋 Hi, I’m @Cassidy-Gasteiger
-- 👀 I’m interested in data analytics and data science
+- 👀 I’m interested in data analytics and data science for social good
-- 🌱 I’m currently learning Python 101
+- My background is in climate analytics and environmental policy

 <!---
 Cassidy-Gasteiger/Cassidy-Gasteiger is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.